 This program is a relatively quick way to get rid of old gadgets and make some extra money at the same time.
 You won’t be able to cover a high shopping bill with most gadget sales.
-However, shopping on Walmart.com already offers plenty of ways to save, and adding free gift cards to the mix only sweetens the deal.
+But shopping on Walmart.com already offers plenty of ways to save, and adding free gift cards to the mix only sweetens the deal.

 Walmart offers a wide selection of products at affordable pricing.
 Between their Great Value brand and competitive online prices, shopping Walmart for groceries and other necessities is already a fiscally responsible move.

 You need to stick to your monthly budget regardless of where you shop.
 But adopting several Walmart savings tips can help maximize your savings without requiring much effort.